-The Assistant Dean and Washington Seminar faculty director will work together to confirm the magnitude and scope of an emergency or dangerous situation and determine what segment of campus needs notice.
-Upon confirming that an event warrants immediate notification of the entire campus community, the Assistant Dean and faculty director will determine what information is appropriate to disseminate and approve the activation of the emergency response system.
+The Security Department will work to confirm the magnitude and scope of an emergency or dangerous situation and determine what segment of campus needs notice.

-Unless mitigating factors warrant a delay, alert, information, and reassurance messages will be streamed to the campus community through mass email, text message, and voice message.
-Personnel within the Barlow Center will also walk through the building to ensure all occupants are aware of the threat.
+If an event warrants immediate notification of the entire campus community, the director will notify students.
+Unless mitigating factors warrant a delay, alert, information, and reassurance messages will be streamed to the campus community through emails, notices on bulletin boards situated on floors 1-6, short messaging systems (SMS), public addressing system (depending on the urgency of the warning), or announcement sessions.
 Evacuation and/or shelter-in-place alert directions will be given.
-Should the incident or threat impact the larger community, the Washington, DC Metropolitan Police will determine whether Washington, DC residents should be alerted and evacuation and/or shelter-in-place alert directions given.
+Should the incident or threat impact the larger community, the Israel Police will determine whether Jerusalem residents should be alerted.